mugdha1512/mugdha1512/README.md

 💻 Spring
 💻 Spring Boot
 💻 MERN
+🧠 Machine Learning
+🔍 Data Science

 Experience:
 💼 Completed an industrial training in Web Development during my Diploma program.
 💼 Successfully completed an internship in Web Development from December 2023 to January 2024.
-💼 Currently attending a Java course to further enhance my skills and knowledge in programming.
+💼 Enhancing my skills and knowledge in programming at Archer Infotech as Full Stack Java developer Intern.

 Interests:
 Apart from coding, I enjoy exploring new technologies, solving challenging problems, and contributing to open-source projects.
 I'm also passionate about learning and staying updated with the latest trends in the tech industry.
+Currently Exploring and Learning Machine Learning and Data Science.

 Get in Touch:
-📧 Feel free to reach out to me via email at mugdhadp2003@gmail.com or mugdha.official1@gmail.com.
+📧 Feel free to reach out to me via email at mugdha.official1@gmail.com or mugdhadp2003@gmail.com.

+For More Updates Connect with me on Linkdln https://www.linkedin.com/in/mugdha-patil-92b931212